mumuuumum/ardash-lato/README.md

 If you are a game maker too, please feel free to copy everyhing you need from this project.
 If you are a gamer, please enjoy this game for free, no ads, no optional payments, pure fun.

+All parts of this project are meant to be developed with FLOSS software.

+Engine: LibGDX
+Targer Platforms: Android, Linux
+Dev PC: Ubuntu Linux
+IDE: Enclipse
+Sprite drawing: Inkscape
+Animations and rigging: Synfig Studio
+Pixeling: Gimp